 End of the Railroad

 The last day of business for the Monmouth Beach Train Station was Christmas Eve 1945.
-Rail service was officially “abandoned” by authority of the Interstate Commerce Commission (50 years later the ICC would be abolished).
+Rail service was officially “abandoned” then by authority of the Interstate Commerce Commission (50 years later the ICC would be abolished).

-I recently found a haunting account of the end of the railroad in Monmouth Beach, coming from a January 1946 story in the Asbury Park Press by James.
+I found a haunting account of the end of the railroad in Monmouth Beach, coming from a January 1946 story in the Asbury Park Press by James.
 S. Brown.
 The line ran from Sandy Hook to North Long Branch beginning in July 1865 as the Long Branch & Seashore Railroad.
 It’s an exceptional “end of an era” tale.

 What happened to the old tracks?
 Rail crews melted them down.
 Working “from East Long Branch to Highland Beach,” members of “railroad labor gangs” tore up the bulky remnants of a town’s more “colorful and carefree days.”
 And burnt them, or most of them, good rails were kept.